ping-payments/ping_python_sdk/doc/api_resources/payments_api/paymentOrder.md

 ### 204

-The payment order was successfully updated
+A successful call.

 ### 403

-API Error
+API error.
+The payment order endpoint returned an error message.

 Example: